Final Fight 2: Plot

-Sometime after the defeat of the Mad Gear gang, Mike Haggar and his friends, Cody and Guy, have returned to their normal lives; Cody goes on vacation with his girlfriend Jessica, Guy departs on a training journey, and Haggar continues to run Metro City as Mayor.
-However, the surviving Mad Gear members have secretly regrouped under a new leader to seek their revenge.
+After the death of Belger and the defeat of the Mad Gear Gang, the trio of Mike Haggar, Cody, and Guy, who were celebrated as the heroes of Metro City by the citizens had returned to their normal lives; Cody goes on vacation with his girlfriend Jessica, Guy departs on a training journey, and Haggar continues to run Metro City as Mayor.
+However, the surviving Mad Gear members have secretly regrouped under a new leader and seek their revenge against the trio.
 They begin by kidnapping Guy's fiancée Rena in Japan, along with her father, Guy's former sensei Genryusai.

 Rena's younger sister, Maki Genryusai, calls Haggar and informs him of the situation.
 Accompanied by his friend Carlos Miyamoto, Haggar travels to Eurasia and meets up with Maki, and the three of them join forces to take on the newly revived Mad Gear.
 After a series of fights in several countries, the trail leads to Japan where they fight Retu, the new leader of the Mad Gear.
 The three defeat Retu and rescue Genryusai and Rena.
 Guy then writes a letter to his friends from abroad thanking them for all they have done.

 Reception

-In Japan, the game topped the Famitsu sales charts in May 1993.
-Worldwide, the game sold over one million copies.

-Power Unlimited gave the game a score of 75% writing: "Final Fight 2 is such a kind of game that is actually no longer made these days.
-The number of moves is very limited, just like the number of different enemies and levels.
-So you get through it quickly."
-Super Gamer gave an overall review score of 79% summarizing: "Simultaneous two-player and great sprite graphics.
-Unfortunately, gameplay is dated with just one attack move."
+According to Famitsu, Final Fight 2 sold 145,455 copies in its first week on the market and 399,756 copies during its lifetime in Japan.
+The game sold 1.030 million copies worldwide by May 2001, becoming one of Capcom's highest-selling titles and one of the best-selling SNES games.
+It received a 23.3/30 score in a readers' poll conducted by Super Famicom Magazine.
+The game also received an average reception from critics, holding a rating of 68.62% based on four reviews according to review aggregator GameRankings.

-Lucas M. Thomas of IGN, in the review of the 2009 Virtual Console release, called it "decent brawler experience" even as "pretty straightforward" and "a bit bland", although wondering why Guy was not included when his fiancée was kidnapped in the story.
+GamePro's Matt Taylor praised the game's graphics and sound effects, but found the music disappointing compared to the tracks from the first Final Fight and the gameplay predictable.
+Nintendo Power highlighted the game's visuals and controls, but felt that better enemy AI would have provided a greater challenge.
+IGN's Lucas M. Thomas called it "decent brawler experience" even as "pretty straightforward" and "a bit bland", although questioned why Guy was not included when his fiancée was kidnapped in the story.

-Nevertheless, the staff of GamesRadar ranked it as the 31st best SNES game: "We were afraid the sequel might see similar limitations, but this one was built from the ground up for Nintendo’s super console, so everything we’d want from an arcade Final Fight 2 made its way to the cartridge.
-This was the Final Fight we always wanted."
-In 2018, Complex listed it 76th on their "The Best Super Nintendo Games of All Time" saying the game is better than its predecessor in every way.
+In 2014, GamesRadar included the game on their best Super Nintendo games of all time list, stating that "We were afraid the sequel might see similar limitations, but this one was built from the ground up for Nintendo's super console, so everything we'd want from an arcade Final Fight 2 made its way to the cartridge.
+This was the Final Fight we always wanted".
+In 2018, Complex also included the game on their best Super Nintendo games of all time list, saying that the game is better than its predecessor in every way.